I Don't Like Mondays.

 I Don't Like Mondays.
 (IDLMs.) is a Japanese rock band based in Tokyo.
 The band members are Yu (vocals), Choji (guitar), Kenji (bass guitar), Shuki (drums).
 Founded in 2012, the band has released several self-produced albums and singles, including the One Piece anime theme song "Paint".

 The band focuses on creating high energy dance music with memorable choruses and a light feeling that can take away the burdens of everyday life, including the "Mondays" referenced in their name.

-In addition to several tours of Japan, the band has performed internationally at festivals in Jakarta, Sao Paulo, Taipei, and Barcelona.
+In addition to several tours of Japan, the band has performed internationally at festivals in Jakarta, São Paulo, Taipei, and Barcelona.
 Their music has been used for the television dramas Rizzoli & Isles and Octo: Mind Investigator Akari Shinno.

 The band is also deeply involved in the fashion industry and has collaborated with Versace, H&M, Emporio Armani, and Leslie Kee, among others, along with launching their original fashion brand.

 They are signed with Rhythm Zone, an imprint of Avex Group.